krsbx/prisma-fqp/README.md

 };
 ```

+> Use [express-asyncmw](https://www.npmjs.com/package/express-asyncmw) to return a response error automatically on every Errors in your backend

-2. Use FQP Results in baseRepository/abstract base repository
+2. Use FQP Results in baseRepository/abstract class BaseRepository

 - Javascript